susyhaga/Beerlin-Locator/README.md

 # Partnership
 The partnership with the establishments that sell beers is essential to e the potential of this app, plus.

+# Languages
+Python, SQL, JavaScript, HTML, CSS

 # Tools
-Flask, SQLAlchemy, JavaScript, SQLite, GeoAlchemy 2, SpatiaLite
+Flask, SQLAlchemy, React, SQLite, GeoAlchemy 2, SpatiaLite, Boostrap